- This event has passed.

 Dana Gavanski Brighton

-Dana Gavanski plays Brighton at The Hope & Ruin, Monday 6th September 2021.
+Dana Gavanski plays Brighton at The Hope & Ruin on Sunday 27th February 2022.

-This show has been rescheduled a few times now, original tickets for dates in April, September + March are still valid.
+This show has been rescheduled a few times now, original tickets are still valid.

 Resident Music (01273 606312)

 Born in Vancouver to a Serbian family, Dana has always harboured a desire to sing.
 In her final year of university in Montreal, she picked up the guitar left by her ex-partner and decided to re-learn.
 But with a father in film and a painter mother, other art-forms clamoured for her attention.
 She spent a summer as her producer father’s assistant in the Laurentians, in a derelict hotel-turned-office that looked like something out of The Shining.
 The long days behind a computer cemented her desire to make music, ‘because it was so impossible to play that I needed to, in order to feel like it was real.’

 The record ‘Yesterday Is Gone’ is a co-production between Dana, Toronto-based musician Sam Gleason, and Mike Lindsay of Tunng and LUMP.
 While Sam helped Dana bring out the tunes, Mike’s input marked ‘the beginning of developing a sound that was closer to what I had in my head’.

 The album shapeshifted as it passed through the hands of Dana, Sam, and Mike, taking on different tastes, feelings, and visions.
 When Dana performed the songs with a band, they found new form again.
 She was intrigued by performers like David Bowie and Aldous Harding, who inhabit different personalities on stage, physically tuning themselves to their music.
 ‘Watching these kinds of performances,’ Dana says, ‘I feel my body longing to express myself in exaggerations … to leave behind self-consciousness and become this energy.’